 CFD trading strategies often are very similar to the tactics adopted by those that invest in more traditional instruments such as equities.
-That being said, they do provide a number of benefits or advantages that give traders more flexibility and exposure to large profits seeing as these financial products are traded with leverage.
+That being said, they do provide several benefits or advantages that give traders more flexibility and exposure to large profits seeing as these financial products are traded with leverage.
 In the CFD trading article we posted the other week, we outlined how this derivative gives traders the benefits of trading market movements without actually owning the financial instrument.
-This article however, delves into the specifics of certain types of strategies.
+This article, however, delves into the specifics of certain types of strategies.
 Compare Forex Brokers recommends that traders do independent money management research to determine the trading plan that works best for them.

 1. A Hedging Strategy

 This is the lowest risk profile strategy, as, by definition, it is designed to completely remove risk.
 When people hear the term ‘hedging’ they immediately switch off.
 “That’s some financial jargon I’ll never understand, why should I bother learning about it now?”
 Does this sound familiar?
 Hedging is not a difficult concept to understand at all.
 Think of it simply as an insurance policy.
 When someone is looking to hedge all they are doing in practice is protecting themselves against a negative event.
 This doesn’t stop a bad event from occurring, it just minimises your risk of loss as a forex trader or damage should that circumstance eventuate.